kurtosis-tech/kurtosis/docs/docs/quickstart.md

 data_package_module_result = data_package_module.run(plan, struct())
 ```

-This external Kurtosis package, named ["data-package"][data-package-example] contains the seed data for our Postgres instance that we [referenced earlier](#add-some-data) as a `.tar` file.
+This external Kurtosis package, named ["data-package"][data-package-example] contains the seed data for your Postgres instance that we [referenced earlier](#add-some-data) as a `.tar` file.

 :::info
-Special note here that we used a locator to import an external package from our [`awesome-kurtosis` repository][awesome-kurtosis-repo] and _not_ a regular URL.
-Learn more about how they differ in our docs about [locators][locators-reference].
+Special note here that we used a locator to import an external package from your [`awesome-kurtosis` repository][awesome-kurtosis-repo] and _not_ a regular URL.
+Learn more about how they differ [here][locators-reference].
 :::

-#### We imported seed data into our Kurtosis package
+#### We imported seed data into your Kurtosis package
 The [`main.star` file][data-package-example-main.star] in that external "data-package" contained Starlark instructions to store the `.tar` data as a [files artifact][files-artifacts-reference] using the [`files_upload` Starlark instruction][kurtosis-files-upload-reference]:

 ```python